 Don’t engage in gatekeeping behaviors, like questioning the intelligence or knowledge of others as a way to prove their credentials.
 And don’t exclude people for prejudicial reasons.

 Do not publish private communications without consent.
-Additionally, never “out” private aspects of a person’s personal identity without consent, except as necessary to protect them from intentional abuse.
+Additionally, never disclose private aspects of a person’s personal identity without consent, except as necessary to protect them from intentional abuse.

 Do not introduce gratuitous or off-topic sexual images, languages, or behavior in spaces where they are not appropriate.
 Never make physical contact or simulated physical contact without consent or after a request to stop.
 Additionally, do not continue to message others about anything if they ask you to stop or leave them alone.

+Contribute to the community in a positive and thoughtful way.
+Consider what’s best for the overall community.
 Do not make threats of violence, intimidate others, incite violence or intimidation against others, incite self-harm, stalk, follow, or otherwise harass others.
+Be mindful of your surroundings and of your fellow participants.

 For You Got This' official online spaces, like our community Discord channel, we have some additional rules.
 Any of the following behaviors can result in a ban without warning.